 Joint stock companies may increase their charter capital in the following cases:

-Issuance of new shares to raise additional capital as prescribed by law;
+- Issuance of new shares to raise additional capital as prescribed by the Law

-Transfer the capital surplus to add to the charter capital in accordance with law.
+- Transfer the capital surplus to add to the charter capital under the Law.

 However, joint stock companies may reduce their charter capital under the following methods:

 - The company estimates the amount of capital to be reduced, then the company will proceed to purchase and dispose the amount of treasury shares with a par value corresponding to the amount of capital expected to be reduced based on the method approved by the General Meeting of Shareholders or dispose the treasury shares required to be disposed.

 - The company revokes and disposes several shares of the shareholders with the par value corresponding to the reduced charter capital.
 Under this method, the company must pay each shareholder an amount of money equivalent to the number of revoked shares of each shareholder multiplied by par value of shares.
 The number of shares to be revoked from each shareholder is determined by having the number of shares owned by the shareholder multiplied by the amount of charter capital expected to be decreased.